sakshishinde75009-cloud/My-first-project/README.md

 -	Save the data using file handling.

 # Execution
+-	Open any c compiler(Turbo c++,Code blocks,vs code etc.)
--	Run the code.
+-	Run and compile the code.
--	Choose a Feature.
+-	Choose any feature from the options.
--	Follow the instructions.
+-	Follow the instructions displayed on screen.
--	Your data will be saved successfully.
+-	Your data will be saved automatically.

 # Language used
--	C.
+-	Programming language:C.

 # Concept used
 -	Array.